solo-fsw/sosxr-unity-readmehelpers/README.md

 3. Click on the `+` button and select `Add package from git URL...`.
 4. Paste the URL of this repo into the text field and press `Add`.
 Make sure it ends with `.git`.

+## This repo will be archived since it is now included in [Editor Tools](https://github.com/solo-fsw/sosxr-unity-editortools) and maintained there

+## Usage (deprecated)

 ## Reasoning
 Using these tools you can have a README that's in your Unity Assets folder, but still be shown on Github as the default README.
 I found this to be a much easier way to keep the README up to date, as it's always in the same place as the rest of the Unity project.